Is it better to recover at home or at a skilled rehab center after an illness, accident, or injury? It all depends on your situation.

 My father has been battling a serious case of pneumonia that landed him in the hospital.
 The social worker told us today that we should expect him to be discharged in about three days.

-She also let us know that my father’s primary care physician wants dad to continue with rehab to help him get back on his feet.
-He has gotten pretty weak over the past month since he’s been sick and he is very unsteady on his feet.
+She also let us know that my father’s primary care physician wants Dad to continue with rehab to help him get back on his feet.
+He has gotten pretty weak over the past month since he’s been sick and he is unsteady on his feet.